splunk/public-o11y-docs/sp-oncall/get-started/getting-started-spoc.rst

    -  Matching team name: CloudOps (team) = cloudops (routing key)
    -  Matching monitoring tool: Splunk (tool) = splunk (routing key)

-XXXXXX `Integrations <https://victorops.com/integrations/>`XXXXXX - The final piece is to set up your custom integrations.
+The final piece is to set up your custom integrations.
 Integrations will feed alerts into Splunk On-Call in order to create incidents which will then page out.

 - For a full list of integrations, see XXXXXX` <https://help.victorops.com/article-categories/integrations/>`XXXXXX
 - Can't find what you're looking for?
 Check out our XXXXXX`generic email <https://help.victorops.com/knowledge-base/victorops-generic-email-endpoint/>`XXXXXX or XXXXXX`REST endpoints <https://help.victorops.com/knowledge-base/victorops-restendpoint-integration/>`XXXXXX